 Second, the influences of bias estimation and integer aperture estimation in positioning precision are analyzed based on field test results.
 Zenith troposphere delay (ZTD) and ionosphere delay were chosen as the analyzed biases.
-The positioning precision and ambiguity fix rates are compared based on bias estimation and different integer aperture (IA) estimation, just as shown in Figure 4 and Figure 5.
-In the two figures, different colors denote ambiguity resolution results for different baseline lengths.
+The positioning precision and ambiguity fix rates are compared based on bias estimation and different integer aperture (IA) estimation.
+Different colors denote ambiguity resolution results for different baseline lengths.
 ILS, IALS, DTIA, WTIA, RTIA denote different IA estimators.
-Based on Figures 4 and 5, the following remarks can be made:
+The following remarks can be made:

-(1) When biases are not estimated in Figure 4, positioning precision is rather poor and there is no obvious difference between different IA estimators.
-However, if biases are estimated as in Figure 5, positioning precision is greatly improved.
+(1) When biases are not estimated, positioning precision is rather poor and there is no obvious difference between different IA estimators.
+However, if biases are estimated, positioning precision is greatly improved.

-(2) In Figure 5, we can see that ambiguity fix rates basically conform to positioning precision after bias estimation.
+(2) We can see that ambiguity fix rates basically conform to positioning precision after bias estimation.
 Higher ambiguity fix rates correspond to better positioning precision, which cannot be seen when biases are not estimated.